grofers/ansible-role-barman/README.md

 💥 Battle-tested at [Grofers](https://grofers.com/)

 Ansible role which installs and configures
-[barman by 2ndQuadrant](http://www.pgbarman.org/) on debian based distros only (Tested with Ubuntu 14.04 only, but should work with other distros as well).
+[barman by 2ndQuadrant](http://www.pgbarman.org/) on debian and epel based distros only (Tested with Ubuntu 14.04 only and Centos 7, but should work with other distros as well).

 Installation
 ------------